NOAA-EMC/NCEPLIBS-g2c/docs/user_guide.md

 message.
 This should give users more flexibility in how to organize data within one or more GRIB2 messages.

-To start a new GRIB2 message, call subroutine g2_create().
+To start a new GRIB2 message, call function g2_create().
 It encodes Sections 0 and 1 at the beginning of the message.
 This routine must be used to create each message.

-Subroutine g2_addlocal() can be used to add a Local Use Section (Section 2).
+Function g2_addlocal() can be used to add a Local Use Section (Section 2).
 Note that section is optional and need not appear in a GRIB2 message.

-Subroutine g2_addgrid() is used to encode a grid definition into Section
-3. This grid definition defines the geometry of the the data values in the fields that follow it. addgrid() can be called again to change the grid definition describing subsequent data fields.
+Function g2_addgrid() is used to encode a grid definition into Section 3 - The Grid Definition Section.
+This grid definition defines the geometry of the the data values in the fields that follow it.
+Function addgrid() can be called again to change the grid definition describing subsequent data fields.

 Each data field is added to the GRIB2 message using routine g2_addfield(), which adds Sections 4, 5, 6, and 7 to the message.